How to Complete Mail In Rebates

-It's extremely important to follow all deadlines or you most likely will not receive your rebate.
+It's extremely important to follow all deadlines or you most likely won't receive your rebate.

 Track Your Mail In Rebates

 It's a good idea to keep track of all your mail-in rebates to make sure that you receive them.
-You can set up a spreadsheet to do this or you can use one of these printable mail-in rebate tracker forms to help you keep track.
+One of the easiest ways to do this is to set up a spreadsheet.

 Besides a log, you might also want to keep copies of all the information you submitted to get your rebate.
-This is your proof that you completed the rebate.
+This is your proof that you completed it.